sickcodes/Docker-OSX/README.md

 # Requirements: KVM on the host
 Need to turn on hardware virtualization in your BIOS, very easy to do.

-Then have QEMU on the host if you haven't already:
+Then have QEMU on the host if you haven't already

 ```bash
 # ARCH
 sudo pacman -S qemu libvirt dnsmasq virt-manager bridge-utils flex bison iptables-nft edk2-ovmf